azat-co/practicalnode/chapter15/chapter15.md

 Next we will learn what these statements mandate Docker to do.

-## Create app directory

-The next "commands" in your Dockerfile will tell Docker to create a folder and the to set up a default folder for subsequent commands:
+Firstly, create app directory in the docker container.
+So the next "commands" in your Dockerfile will tell Docker to create a folder and the to set up a default folder for subsequent commands:

 ```
 # Create api directory